 This summary highlights information contained elsewhere in this prospectus.
 It is not complete and may not contain all of the information that you should consider before making an investment in our common shares.
 You should read carefully the more detailed information set forth under "Risk Factors" and the other information included in this prospectus.
-Except where the context suggests otherwise, "EFC," "we," "us" and "our" refer to Ellington Financial LLC and its subsidiaries, our "Manager" refers to Ellington Financial Management LLC, our external manager, "Ellington" refers to Ellington Management Group, L.L.C. and its affiliated investment advisory firms, including our Manager, and "Manager Group" refers collectively to Ellington and its principals and employees (including family trusts established by the foregoing) and entities in which 100% of the interests are beneficially owned by the foregoing.
+Except where the context suggests otherwise, "EFC," "we," "us" and "our" refer to Ellington Financial LLC and its subsidiaries, our "Manager" refers to Ellington Financial Management LLC, our external manager, "Manager Group" refers collectively to our Manager, EMG Holdings, L.P., VC Investments L.L.C. and a trust for which Michael Vranos is settlor, and "Ellington" refers to Ellington Management Group, L.L.C. and its affiliated investment advisory firms, including our Manager.
 In certain instances, references to our Manager and services to be provided to us by our Manager may also include services provided by Ellington and its other affiliates from time to time.
-Unless indicated otherwise, the information in this prospectus assumes (i) the common shares to be sold in this offering will be sold at \$ per share, which is the mid-point of the price range set forth on the front cover of this prospectus and (ii) no exercise of the underwriters' over-allotment option described on the cover page of this prospectus.
+Unless indicated otherwise, the information in this prospectus assumes (i) the common shares to be sold in this offering will be sold at \$ per share, which is the mid-point of the price range set forth on the front cover of this prospectus, (ii) the concurrent private placement to EMG Holdings, L.P., an affiliate of our Manager, of common shares at \$ per share and (iii) no exercise of the underwriters' over-allotment option described on the cover page of this prospectus.